 Our Resident Company Family

-The Center is home for ten resident companies who provide most of the amazing productions that you will see on our stages every year.
+The Center is home for eleven resident companies who provide most of the amazing productions that you will see on our stages every year.
 Many of the Resident Companies offer School Shows for their events; if you are interested in your class attending a School Show, be sure to contact the Resident Company for tickets.
 Go to our Facility Rental Page for more information on or application for Resident Company status.

 Alaska Dance Theatre (ADT), founded in 1981, is the premiere nonprofit dance organization in Alaska.
 It’s mission is to promote dance through professional education, performance and advocacy in Alaska and to provide a recognized artistic element within the dance community for local and visiting artists to expand their creative talent while nurturing discipline, confidence, fitness and the experience of movement.
 Believing that dance is for everyone, Alaska Dance Theatre strives to keep its programs affordable to a wide range of the population